BAE-Systems-HAIKU/HAIKU/docs/data_models.md

 The first step is to confirm sensitivity observations concluded by the climatology community.
 Before investigative sensitivity, we will first need to find a correspondence between model outputs and observational data for validation.
 Observational data for sea ice concentration can be obtained from the [National Snow and Ice Data Center](https://nsidc.org/data/NSIDC-0051/versions/1)  (NSIDC).
-We will need to work in a common projection and resolution to avoid interpolation.
+We need to make sure the simulation and observational data are in a common projection and resolution to avoid interpolation.

 ##Model Prediction - CESM Large Ensemble Project